aservet1/ToDoCmd/README.md

 All you need to do is set an environment variable, `$CMDTODO_ROOT` to the root directory of this project and add it to `$PATH`

 I did it in `$HOME/.profile` but I know there are other places where you can configure this.
-As long as the environment variable is set and it's added to `$PATH` then you can type `cmdtodo` anywhere and it'll run the application.
+As long as the environment variable is set and it's added to `$PATH` then you can type the `cmdtodo` command anywhere and it'll run the application.

 From my `$HOME/.profile`:
 ```